Nafta7/gulp-tasks/README.md

 ## Usage

 `gulp-tasks` require gulp, a hash of paths for each asset and another for plugins.
-Note that gulp-task already load the necessary plugins for each tasks so is not necessary to pass them, the only necessary is browserSync to allow livereload in the browser.
+Note that `gulp-tasks` already load the required plugins for each task so is not necessary to pass them, with the exception of browserSync to allow livereload in the browser.

 ```js
 var gulpTasks = require('gulp-tasks');